Anders-Sec/KQL-Vault/README.md

 ```
-General Description of what this repo is about
+This repo is a collection of my most used KQL queries for both Threat Hunting as well as Detection Rules.

-# Sections
+# KQL Vault:
 ### Threat Hunting
 | Name | Description | Source |
 |------|-------------|--------|